jameswhinn/katalabs/kube-101/Pods/step5.md

 Ok, let's review the [Kubernetes API docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#container-v1-core) and we can find the following statement in containers ports specification:

 ![alt text](https://raw.githubusercontent.com/jameswhinn/katalabs/master/assets/apiRef.png "Port Ref")

+In Kubernetes, there are some fields which can't be updated.
+The Kubernetes API Reference advises us of the API restrictions and the exact object specifications which are available.

+In order to update those limited settings, we must delete the object and recreate it.
+We could bypass these situations with the "deployment" object which we will cover in other scenario.

+## Update, round two

+First let's delete the pod:

+``kubectl delete pod team-a-webserver -n team-a``{{execute}}

+Then apply the updated yaml file:

+``kubectl apply -f manifests/updae-pod.yaml``{{execute}}

+Now verify it worked:

+``kubectl describe pod team-a-webserver -n team-a``{{execute}}

+As you can see, our pod is running with the new image, port specification and labels we defined in our file.

+## Clean up

+Now let's clean up the objects we have created:

+**Delete Pod**

+``kubectl delete pod team-a-webserver -n team-a``{{execute}}

+**Delete Namespace**

+``kubectl delete namespace team-a``